 I love card tricks, but audiences want variety!
 They want a mix of different effects (vanishes, reappearances, mind reading, etc.).
 These days, my online show only has three card routines.

 What does a TV director do when a stand-up comedian tells a joke?
 They cut to a shot of the audience laughing!

 Always show the audience during the applause cues!
 Cutting to the gallery is the easiest way to increase applause, communicate FUN, and create a sense of participation.

 A “One Size Fits All” Show

 The kind of magic that entertains adults at a company happy hour is NOT the same type of magic that entertains children.
-A corporate magician should always know their audience.
+Any decent corporate magician should always know their audience.